zvanderbosch/zvanderbosch.github.io/j0139_monitoring.md

 subtitle: Photometric Monitoring from the ZTF and LCOGT
 ---

 Below are the available photometric data for ZTF J0139+5245 from the [Zwicky Transient Facility (ZTF)](https://www.ztf.caltech.edu/) through DR1 and from ongoing [Las Cumbres Observatory (LCOGT)](https://lco.global/) 1.0-meter observations.
-This object is a white dwarf that was discovered to exhibit irregularly-shaped transit events ([Vanderbosch et al. 2019](https://ui.adsabs.harvard.edu/abs/2019arXiv190809839V/abstract)) in it's ZTF data and is being monitored now for similar events.
-ZTF public data releases only occur once every six months.
+This object is a white dwarf that was discovered to exhibit irregularly-shaped transit events in its ZTF data ([Vanderbosch et al. 2019](https://ui.adsabs.harvard.edu/abs/2019arXiv190809839V/abstract)) and is being monitored now for similar events.
+ZTF public data releases occur once every six months, the next one should occur in early November.

 Last Updated on September 10th, 2019
 {% include my_bokeh_file.html %}